WrestleMania XXVII: Raw

-On the April 11 Raw, Edge retired due to a legitimate neck injury, marking his last match for the company against Del Rio at WrestleMania.
-Edge vacated the World Heavyweight Championship on the April 15 episode of SmackDown, therefore retiring as world champion and leaving WWE full-time to make part-time appearances for the company.
-At Extreme Rules, Christian won the title for the first time in a ladder match against Del Rio, only to lose the title to Randy Orton, on the May 6 episode of SmackDown.
-The next year Edge would be inducted into the WWE Hall of Fame.
-However after nine years and two neck surgeries, Edge returned as a surprise entrant in the men's Royal Rumble match at the 2020 Royal Rumble, and then entered into a feud with Randy Orton, 2021 Royal Rumble, won by last eliminating Randy Orton in the Win.

 Michael Cole and Jerry Lawler's feud continued as they appeared on that same night Edge had retired from WWE.
 Cole was locked in a glass box staying off contact with Lawler while Jim Ross made his return only for Jack Swagger to show up and made it as a singles match where Lawler defeated Swagger.
 Cole addresses Lawler that their rematch was the "Country Whipping match" in a form of Tag Team at Extreme Rules and Lawler accepted as he team up with Ross, but lost to Cole again.
 Finally, their last match to end their feud in Over The Limit was the "Kiss My Foot Match" as Lawler defeated Cole to end his heel turn and goes back to having friends with Lawler.